• Skip to primary navigation

 Green Tea bags steeping in water.
 Sugar being added to the tea.

-Sugar dissolved in water.
-Tea mixture being added to gallon sized jar with kombucha scoby.
+Sugary tea in a saucepan.
+Sweet tea mixture being added to gallon sized jar with kombucha culture.

 The video below is for homemade kombucha with black tea, but the process is the same since they are both the first fermentation: